janscience/ESensors/docs/userguide.md

 appropriate times without blocking.
 Whenever new sensor values are available, `update()` returns `true` and the values can be read out as usual via `value()`.
-This way, other things can be controlled, while the sensors work on getting their data:
+This way, other things can be controlled, while the sensor devices work on getting their data:

 ```cpp
 void loop() {